nok/sklearn-porter/README.md

 joblib.dump(clf, 'model.pkl')
 ```

-Then you can port the model by typing the following command:
+Then you can port the model by using the following command:

 ```sh
 python Porter.py --output Model.java model.pkl
 ```

-All options can be shown by running:
+The following command shows all options:

 ```sh
 python Porter.py -h